 B Psych (Hons, First Class), MPsych (Clin), MACPA, MAPS (Clin College)

-Sophie is an empathic and compassionate psychologist who works collaboratively with clients towards achieving meaningful and positive change in their lives.
+Sophie is an empathic and compassionate clinical psychologist who works collaboratively with clients towards achieving meaningful and positive change in their lives.
 She is passionate about providing evidence-based and client-centred care that draws on individuals strengths and resources to build resilience.

 Sophie provides assessment and treatment for a range of difficulties in adolescents, young adults and adults, including anxiety, mood disorders, interpersonal problems, trauma, stress, grief and emotion dysregulation.
 She has worked across both private and public settings, including outpatient and inpatient mental health services for adolescent and adults, working with complex and severe mental illnesses including psychosis, personality disorders and trauma.